dimonss/Characters/README.md

 *   **Tony (Anton)** — *Frontend Developer*: The lord of divs and TailwindCSS who fights Safari and centers layout elements.
 *   **Alex (Sanya)** — *UI/UX Designer*: A pixel-perfectionist Figma wizard who speaks in gradients and glassmorphism.
 *   **Sam (Senya)** — *QA Engineer*: The developers' worst nightmare, dedicated to breaking prod and writing detailed bug reports.
+*   **Lena** — *HR Manager*: The corporate culture architect and guardian of the team's mental health who resolves conflicts with pizza.
+*   **Anna** — *Chief Accountant*: The keeper of the corporate treasury and terror of all travel expense reports.

 ### ✨ Key Features
 *   **Dual Language Support (i18n)**: Instant locale switching between English and Russian without full page reloads, fully localized dossiers.